RyanScottLewis/dsl/README.md

 Therefor, creating a Domain Specific Language is as easy as subclassing the `DSL` class.
 That's it!

+## Use with any block:

+To illustrate how to use with any block, The above example could be written like so:

+    require 'dsl'

+    class UserDSL < DSL
+      def name(n);   @name = n;   end
+      def gender(g); @gender = g; end
+      def age(a);    @age = a;    end
+    end

+    class User
+      attr :name, :gender, :age
+      def edit(&blk)
+        UserDSL.call(self, &blk)
+      end
+    end

+The class method `call` takes a parent and a block.
+The parent that you give will get it's instance variables delegated to a new instance of your DSL class.

+You could easily delegate instance variables from another class instance other than `self`

 ## Copyright

 Copyright (c) 2010 Ryan Lewis.
 See LICENSE for details.